rick@itrekeverest.com

 Day 1 Arrival in kathmandu

-Upon arrival at Kathmandu International Airport transfer to your hotel in Kathmandu or Bhaktapur.
-Short briefing will follow concerning the necessary formalities and your trekking itinerary.
-Depending upon your arrival time you may spend free time visiting nearby sanctuaries or resting.
+Upon arrival at Kathmandu International Airport our staff will greet you and escort you to your hotel in Kathmandu.
+Depending upon your arrival time you may spend free time visiting nearby cultural sites, shopping or simply resting at the hotel.

 Day 3Kathmandu to Syabrubesi (1300m) via Trisuli Bazaar (540m)